xuyang-liu16/GlobalCom2/README.md

 ## 💻 Related Works

-* [Awesome Token Reduction for Model Compression](https://github.com/xuyang-liu16/Awesome-Token-Reduction-for-Model-Compression): An open-source repository that curates a collection of recent awesome papers on token reduction for model compression.
+* [Awesome Token-level Model Compression](https://github.com/xuyang-liu16/Awesome-Token-level-Model-Compression): An open-source repository that curates a collection of recent awesome papers on token compression for model compression.
 * [FiCoCo](https://github.com/kawhiiiileo/FiCoCo): A systematic study that proposes a unified "filter-correlate-compress" paradigm for training-free token reduction in MLLMs, achieving up to 82.4% FLOPs reduction while maintaining model performance.